qkzk/fm/development.md

 - [x] FEAT: display symlink expanded path
 - [x] FEAT: display filepath & symlink expansion in context
 - [x] FEAT: pressing <right> on a directory while some files are flagged are selected enters the directory anyway
+- [ ] BUG: can't dragon-drop multiple files.
+Sometimes doesn't work at all.
+See qs9:~/Downloads/trucworkx.xls

 ## TODO